gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 > `optional` **signature?**: `number`

 The signature (CRC32 checksum) of the content.
-This option is ignored if the [ZipWriterConstructorOptions#passThrough](ZipWriterConstructorOptions.md#passthrough) option is not set to `true`.
+This option is ignored if the [ZipWriterConstructorOptions#passThrough](ZipWriterConstructorOptions.md#passthrough) option is unset or `false`.

 #### Deprecated